theogravity/pino-datadog-transport/README.md

    */
   retries?: number
   /**
-   * Logs will be batched / queued until 4.9 MB (Datadog has a 5 MB limit per batch send) before
-   * being sent.
-Define this interval in milliseconds to initiate sending regardless of
-   * queue data size.
-   *
+   * Interval in which logs are sent to Datadog.
    * Default is 3000 milliseconds.
    */
   sendIntervalMs?: number
   /**
-   * Set to true to immediately send each new log entry to Datadog (disables batching).
+   * Set to true to disable batch sending and send each log as it comes in.
+This disables
-   * This will result in a single request per log entry and disables the sendIntervalMs setting.
+   * the send interval.
    */
   sendImmediate?: boolean
 }